Raquel Liberman: Complaint and Zwi Migdal persecution

 After Liberman escaped the second time, she contacted Julio Alsogaray, a policeman with a reputation for integrity, and with him on 31 December 1929 filed a complaint in court.
 The commissary asked if she was determined to make her declaration to the magistrate and she affirmed: "I can only die once, I won't withdraw the complaint".
 The criminal court magistrate Manuel Rodríguez Ocampo called Liberman to testify.
 Her testimony brought to light the criminal organization's methods, where women were forcibly transported from one place to another, and constantly abused physically and psychologically to make them subservient and prevent them from denouncing the organization.

 The magistrate ordered the detention of 108 members of the Zwi Migdal and the arrest of 334 fugitives on charges of corruption and conspiracy.
 The lengthy trial ended in September 1930, with 108 criminal convictions.
 "The very existence of the Zwi Migdal Organization directly threatens our society", Judge Ocampo wrote in his verdict, handing down long prison sentences.

 During the investigation the complicity of the criminal organization with the federal police was uncovered.
 The magistrate's ruling was appealed.
-Despite Liberman's testimony, the appeals chamber magistrate only retained three members of the organization in custody, freeing the other members.
+Despite Liberman's testimony, the appeals chamber magistrate only retained three members of the organization in custody, freeing its many other members.
 The appeals chamber magistrate justified this action by saying that only Liberman had testified (despite constant threats) whereas other victims did not.

 However, the trial increased public awareness of Zwi Migdal, and led to its dissolution.